UCPH School of Pharmaceutical Sciences: History

-The Pharmaceutical College (Den Farmaceutiske Læreanstalt) was founded in 1892 by the chemist Christian D.A.
-Hansen.
+The Pharmaceutical College (Den Farmaceutiske Læreanstalt) was founded in 1892 as a private initiative of Christian Ditlev Ammentorp Hansen.
+He acquired a site in Stockholmsgade and charged Andreas Clemmesen with the design of a building.
+Construction began in 1891 and the school opened in 1892.

 The first professor was appointed in 1936, the dr.pharm. degree was introduced in 1942 and the lic.pharm. degree was introduced in 1945.
-The school was originally located in Stockholmsgade (No. 28) but outgrew its premises in the late 1930s.
+The school outgrew its premises in Stockholmsgade (No. 28) the late 1930s.
 In 1942, the Pharmaceutical College relocated to its current building in the University Park and changed its name to the Danish Pharmaceutical College (Danmarks Farmaceutiske Højskole).

 Its name was changed to Danmarks Farmaceutiske Universitet (DFU) in 2003.
 On 1 January 2007, DFU was merged into the University of Copenhagen and was renamed as the Faculty of Pharmaceutical Sciences (Farmaceutiske Fakultet, abbr.
 FARMA).
 Its current name was introduced in 2012 when it became a school under the Faculty of Health and Medical Sciences.

 Building

 The school is located at Universitetsparken 2.
 Its building from 1942 was designed by Kaj Gottlob.
 The school was expanded with a new Pharma Science Building designed by Cf. Møller Architects in 2015.
 The four-storey building has a total floor area of 5,130 and contains new laboratories.
 It is joined to existing buildings by a tall, glazed atrium to the north and to by an indoor walkway to the south.
 It is clad with tombac panels in a rhomboid pattern on three sides.